 Parties typically negotiate post-closing covenants, which often address such matters as use and disclosure of personal information, access to and preservation of books and records, filing of tax returns, cooperation with tax matters, access and use of privileged communications, and non-disclosure of confidential information.
-Buyers will often require sellers to not compete against the target business for a period of time after closing, typically between three and five years, and not to solicit employees, customers and suppliers.
+Buyers will often require sellers not to compete against the target business for a period after closing, typically between three and five years, and not to solicit employees, customers and suppliers.